byronwall/excel-vba-book/book/01 Ranges/01-02-03 finding cells while iterating.md

 TODO: add content here

-This technique hits on teh following:
+This technique hits on the following:

 * While iterating through cells, use some logic to identify if a `Range` is the one you want:
       * Check the `Value` of the cell